Update, May 22, 2012: This story describes an open house that ended on Sunday, May 20, 2012.

-Your ViewBeautiful photographs of birds taken by BirdWatching readers.
+Your ViewBeautiful photographs of birds (including the Sanderling at right) taken by BirdWatching readers.
 Go to Your View.

 Getting StartedInfo about how to attract and feed birds, identify them, choose binoculars, and make your birdwatching count, along with commonsense answers to questions about grackles, bald birds, baby birds, and bird emergencies.
 Go to Getting Started.

 Please don't hesitate to let me know what you think.
 Write to me!
 I look forward to hearing from you. --Chuck Hagner, Editor